ucb-ist-eas/ucb_rails_user/README.md

   end
 ```

-Then, from within any request or integration spec, you should be able to do this:
+Then, from within any request spec, you should be able to do this:

 ```ruby
   it "should do some neato feature" do